 Somatic Therapy in Toronto

-I’m Victoria Donahue, a Registered Psychotherapist in Toronto specializing in trauma, anxiety, and nervous system healing.
-Somatic therapy helps when you understand your patterns but your body still reacts automatically – tension, hypervigilance, shutdown, or emotional overwhelm.
+Somatic therapy helps when you understand your patterns intellectually but your body still reacts automatically, like tension, hypervigilance, shutdown, or emotional overwhelm that talk therapy alone hasn’t shifted.

 What Is Somatic Therapy?

-Somatic Therapy is a body-centered approach to healing that helps you process trauma, anxiety, and emotional distress through awareness of physical sensations and nervous system patterns.
-Rooted in the understanding that the body holds experiences the mind cannot always verbalize, Somatic Therapy supports deep integration between body, mind, and emotion.
+Somatic therapy is a body-centered approach to healing that works with physical sensations, breath, movement, and nervous system patterns to process trauma, anxiety, and emotional distress.
+Rooted in the understanding that the body holds experiences the mind cannot always verbalize, somatic psychotherapy supports deep integration between body, mind, and emotion.

-In my Toronto psychotherapy practice, I draw from Sensorimotor Psychotherapy and other somatic modalities to help clients safely reconnect with their inner world.
-Whether you are experiencing chronic tension, emotional numbness, or difficulty feeling safe in your body, Somatic Therapy offers a gentle and powerful path toward healing and self-trust.
+In my Toronto practice, I draw primarily from Sensorimotor Psychotherapy, a clinically rigorous somatic modality that combines body awareness with trauma-informed relational therapy.
+Whether you’re experiencing chronic tension, emotional numbness, or difficulty feeling safe in your body, somatic therapy offers a gentle and powerful path toward healing and self-trust.

-Traumatic or overwhelming experiences often become “stuck” in the body when the nervous system is unable to fully process them.
-This can lead to ongoing symptoms such as hypervigilance, anxiety, chronic pain, or disconnection from physical sensations.
+Overwhelming experiences often become “stuck” in the body when the nervous system is unable to fully process them.
+This can lead to ongoing symptoms such as hypervigilance, anxiety, chronic pain, or disconnection from physical sensations – even long after the original experience has passed.

 Somatic Therapy brings mindful attention to the body’s natural signals.
 Rather than analyzing or retelling the story, we explore sensations, impulses, and movements that arise in the present moment.
 These subtle experiences hold valuable information about the body’s innate capacity to complete unfinished survival responses and restore balance.